hpcbg/AMROPick/Installation.md

    >>> True
    ```

-7. Now, you can start Jupyter with:
+8. Now, you can start Jupyter with:

    ```
-   cd AI
+   cd computer-vision-notebooks
    jupyter-lab
    ```

-8. You can now execute the Jupyter Notebooks!
+9. You can now execute the Jupyter Notebooks!

 Further, if you want to execute the simulations you need to continue with the Webots installation.